ijulipan/C_projects/learn/c_concepts/preprocessor_macro/README.md

 Preprocessing is the first stage in the C compilation process, where the preprocessor prepares the code for compilation.
 Some terms involved with this process is:-

-    1. *Macros*: Replace defined constants or macros with their values 2 *File Inclusion*: Insert the contents of included files (#include)
+    1. Macros: Replace defined constants or macros with their values 2 File Inclusion: Insert the contents of included files (#include)
-    3. *Conditional Compilation*: Exclude/include parts of code based on conditions (#ifdef, ifndef)
+    3. Conditional Compilation: Exclude/include parts of code based on conditions (#ifdef, ifndef)

 ### Macros ###